No Insurance Required

 Insulin-like growth factor 1 (IGF-1) is a peptide hormone produced primarily by the liver in response to growth hormone (GH) stimulation.
 It mediates many of the anabolic effects attributed to growth hormone, including muscle growth, bone density, tissue repair, collagen synthesis, and cellular regeneration.
 IGF-1 levels serve as a stable, reliable proxy for growth hormone status because GH itself is released in pulsatile bursts and is difficult to measure accurately with a single blood draw.

 Testosterone and growth hormone have a synergistic relationship.
 TRT can modestly increase IGF-1 levels by stimulating GH release and enhancing hepatic IGF-1 production.
 Monitoring IGF-1 provides insight into the overall anabolic environment of the body — when both testosterone and IGF-1 are optimized, patients experience the greatest improvements in muscle mass, recovery, body composition, and anti-aging markers.
 Low IGF-1 despite adequate TRT may indicate GH deficiency, poor sleep, caloric restriction, or liver dysfunction.
-Excessively high IGF-1 warrants investigation for acromegaly or pituitary adenoma.

 | Measure | Conventional (Quest) | Optimal / Functional |